a Notary Public Side Hustle could be for You

 Research the market demand

-The first and most important step is to add your new side hustle into your everyday routine gradually.
+The first and most important step is to add your new notary public side hustle into your everyday routine gradually.
 Start by doing the research.
 How many notaries are in your area?
 What spaces can you fill?
 What could you offer the community that might help you stand out from the rest?
 Then, work on getting appointed as a notary, or if you’re already a paralegal or lawyer, you’re only an application away, depending on the state you live in.

 Do you have time?

-When you’re serious about integrating your new side hustle into your working life, you’ll need to make time for it.
+When you’re serious about integrating your new notary public side hustle into your working life, you’ll need to make time for it.
 Don’t try to do it all at once.
 Set aside a set amount of hours a week to slowly introduce your paralegal services and get clients.
 Once you have a steady stream of interest, you can work on letting go of your 9-5 job.
 If you plan on taking your side hustle full time, a great way to shift into a new career is to look into your options.

 Would your current employer allow for a leave of absence?
 If so, you could use that time to explore what it would be like to go full force into a new line of work.
 Maybe your current employer would allow you to go part-time.
-That way, you wouldn’t have to commit to your side hustle fully, and it would give you a chance to see if you really like it.
+That way, you wouldn’t have to commit to your notary public side hustle fully, and it would give you a chance to see if you really like it.

 Many people who take on a side hustle do well if they keep their full-time jobs and only work a few hours on their other money-making pursuits.
 You have to decide what works best for you.
 No matter what you choose, you’ll end up with a new stream of income that could help with your bills or funding more costly endeavors like renovations, vacations, or investing in real estate.